-When it’s time to use a fire extinguisher that last thing you need is confusion.
+When it’s time to use a fire extinguisher the last thing you need is confusion.

 Let’s take you through some of the more important points and point you in the right direction.
 It’s all about making sure you are safe and using a fire extinguisher is easy for you.

-For more information about all the different types of fire extinguisher, check out our other blog post.
+For more information about all the different types of fire extinguishers, check out our other blog post.